mattbrictson/rails-starter/README.md

 ### Set up your local configuration

-1. Run `cp example.env .env` to make a local version of the app settings.
+1. Run `cp {example,}.env` to make a local version of the app settings.
-2. Run `cp config/database.example.yml config/database.yml` to make a local version of the database config.
+2. Run `cp config/database{.example,}.yml` to make a local version of the database config.

 ### Create the database